avirshup/DockerMake/README.md

-                        Push all built images to the repository specified (only if image repository contains a URL) -- to push to dockerhub.com, use index.docker.io as the registry)
+                        Push all built images to the repository specified (only if image repository contains a URL) -- to push to dockerhub.com, use index.docker.io as the registry) --registry-user REGISTRY_USER, --user REGISTRY_USER
+                        For pushes: log into the registry using this username --registry-token REGISTRY_TOKEN, --token REGISTRY_TOKEN
+                        Token or password to log into registry (optional; uses
+                        $HOME/.dockercfg or $HOME/.docker/config.json if not
+                        passed)

 Help:
   --version             Print version and exit.